16 Jun How to Start a Real Estate Business in Dubai?

 You will be required to submit your business and trading documents to the Department of Economic Development in the UAE.
 Once you submit the documents, the concerned governing body will grant you the commercial license to conduct operations related to the buying and selling of real estate.

 4. Get Your qualifications

-One of the essential criteria of starting a real estate company in Dubai is to obtain the relevant qualification.
+One of the essential criteria of a real estate business setup in Dubai is to obtain the relevant qualification.
 As an entrepreneur, you must appear for the qualification issued by the Dubai Real Estate Institute (DREI).
 Ther certification, Certified Training for Real Estate Brokers, follows a four-day training schedule and an exam.
 This forms the fundamental requirement for your real estate license in Dubai.